Microsoft Names The Digital Neighborhood's Sulava Global Partner of the Year for Copilot and AI Agents

 News provided byThe Digital Neighborhood

-REDMOND, Wash., Nov.
-12, 2025 /PRNewswire/ -- Microsoft has named Sulava, a Finland-based AI and Copilot pioneer within The Digital Neighborhood, as its 2025 Global Copilot and AI Agent Partner of the Year.
+AMSTERDAM, Nov.
+13, 2025 /PRNewswire/ -- Microsoft has named Sulava, an AI and Copilot pioneer within The Digital Neighborhood, as the winner of the 2025 Global Copilot and AI Agent Partner of the Year Award.

-The recognition marks a rare win for a European partner on the global stage, showcasing how The Digital Neighborhood's AI expertise is shaping the future of work and digital transformation worldwide.

-The Microsoft Partner of the Year recognizes Microsoft partners that have developed and delivered outstanding Microsoft Cloud applications, services, devices, and AI innovation during the past year.
-Honorees were chosen from more than 4,600 nominations across more than 100 countries.
-The Digital Neighborhood's Finland-based Sulava was recognized for its outstanding global solutions and services in Copilot and AI Agent innovation.
-The category recognizes partners that are redefining business impact through scalable Copilot workflows and AI-driven intelligence, delivering measurable value at enterprise scale.
+The Microsoft Partner of the Year recognises Microsoft partners that have developed and delivered outstanding Microsoft Cloud applications, services, devices, and AI innovation during the past year.
+Honourees were chosen from more than 4,600 nominations across more than 100 countries.
+The Digital Neighborhood's Finland-based Sulava was recognised for its outstanding global solutions and services in Copilot and AI Agent innovation.
+The category recognises partners that are redefining business impact through scalable Copilot workflows and AI-driven intelligence, delivering measurable value at enterprise scale.

-Headquartered in Amsterdam, The Digital Neighborhood holds one of the strongest Microsoft relationships in Europe with two Inner Circle Microsoft seats and 23 Microsoft MVPs.
-The group is a FastTrack Solution Architect (Power Platform) and AI partner, Copilot Jumpstart prioritized tier member, and Global ESI partner.
-It also holds elite designations across Microsoft ADX (Azure Data Explorer) and Microsoft Fabric Real-Time Analysis and is part of Microsoft's Security and Manageability Elite Partner Engineering Program.
+Headquartered in Amsterdam, The Digital Neighborhood holds one of the strongest Microsoft relationships in Europe with two inner-circle Microsoft seats and 23 Microsoft MVPs.
+The group is a FastTrack Solution Architect (Power Platform) and AI partner, Copilot Jumpstart prioritised tier member, and Global ESI partner.
+It also holds elite designations across Microsoft ADX (Azure Data Explorer) and Microsoft Fabric Real-Time Analysis and is part of Microsoft's Security and Manageability Elite Partner engineering programme.

 About The Digital Neighborhood